 - Experience with rare cancers.
-Mayo Clinic doctors are respected for their extensive experience in diagnosing and treating rare cancers such as esthesioneuroblastoma.
-Each year, Mayo Clinic doctors care for more than 135 people with cancer that affects the nasal cavities, including esthesioneuroblastoma.
+Mayo Clinic doctors are respected for their broad experience in diagnosing and treating rare cancers such as esthesioneuroblastoma.
+Each year, Mayo Clinic doctors care for more than 200 people with cancer that affects the inside of the nose, including esthesioneuroblastoma.

 - Comprehensive cancer center.
 Mayo Clinic Comprehensive Cancer Center meets the strict standards for a National Cancer Institute comprehensive cancer center.
 These standards recognize scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.